You know there are good reasons to give blood, but if you haven't donated before, you are probably wondering what to expect.

 - The screener will return and administer a mini health exam (temperature, blood pressure, heart rate).

-- A blood drop will be taken from your finger to determine your iron level.
+- A blood drop will be taken from your finger to determine your blood type and hematocrit level.

 - Now your donation begins.
-Once the needle is in place, it usually takes less than 10 minutes to draw a unit of blood.
+Once the needle is in place, it usually takes less than 10 minutes to give a unit of whole blood.
+If you are giving an automated donation - like platelets, plasma or double red cells - our staff will let you know how long the procedure should take.

-- During your donation, use Applied Muscle Tension, a simple technique that consists of alternately contracting and then relaxing muscle groups in the body.
+- During your donation, use Applied Muscle Tension, alternately contracting and relaxing muscle groups in the body.
 One method is to tighten the muscles of the legs and buttocks for about five seconds, relax for five to 10 seconds and repeat.
-Another method is to squeeze a ball in the hand, alternating between the right and left hands.
+Another method is to squeeze a ball in the hand.

 - Once your donation is complete, the needle will be removed and a bandage will be applied.

-- Sit and have a snack and a drink for at least 15 minutes.
+- Sit and have a snack and a drink, relaxing for at least 15 minutes.

 - As long as you're feeling well (not lightheaded or dizzy), go out and enjoy your day.
-You've earned it!
-You've helped save a life!
+Be proud that you've helped save a life!

-- Avoid strenuous physical activity, vigorous exercise or heavy lifting for the remainder of the day.
+- Drink additional water, keep the bandage in place for a few hours and avoid strenuous physical activity for the remainder of the day.
 If you begin to feel lightheaded or dizzy, lie down until feeling better.

-- The following day, log on to Digital Donor to view your health check results and points you've earned for the Commit for Life Store!
+- The following day, log on to Digital Donor to view your health results and the points you've earned for the Donor Rewards Store!